saintheraldfaust/saintheraldfaust/README.md

 I also run a creative agency https://studio.xenoxforge.com <br>
 For the love of design, I'm working on <a target='_blank'>https://theleonfaust.github.io/unlikelyUI/</a> <br>
-Wanna know how I think about work? https://hackernoon.com/the-good-work-theory
+How I think about work? https://hackernoon.com/the-good-work-theory

 <img   width="100%" style="" src="public/one.svg" />